NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/NEON_AOP_Hyperspectral_Functions_Tiles_py.md

 warnings.filterwarnings('ignore')
 ```

 The first function we will use is `aop_h5refl2array`.
-This function is loaded into the cell below, we encourage you to look through the code to understand what it is doing -- most of these steps should look familiar to you from the first lesson.
-This function automates the steps required to read AOP hdf5 reflectance tiles into a Python format, and also cleans the data: it sets no data values within the reflectance tile to `nan` (not a number) and applies the reflectance scale factor so the final array that is returned represents unitless scaled reflectance, with values ranging between 0 and 1 (0-100%).
+This function is loaded into the cell below, to load it into your notebook, copy the function into your working directory and type `%load aop_h5refl2array`.
+You will have to run the cell (Shift Enter) twice: once to load the function into the cell (you should see the code appear), and once to run the function (`%load aop_h5refl2array` will become grayed out).
+We encourage you to look through the code to understand what it is doing -- most of these steps should look familiar to you from the first lesson.
+This function automates the steps required to read AOP hdf5 reflectance tiles into a Python format, and also cleans the data: it sets no data values (-9999) within the reflectance tile to `nan` (not a number) and applies the reflectance scale factor so the final array that is returned represents unitless scaled reflectance, with values ranging between 0 and 1 (0-100%).

 ```python